azure-glades/obsidian-notes/Operating Systems/Intro to OS/The Operating System.md

 ---

 - To enable multi-tasking and multi-programming, the OS has to choose/schedule the order of execution of tasks.
-This is handled by the **scheduling algorithm** run by the [[Scheduler]].
+This is handled by the **scheduling algorithm** run by the Scheduler.
 - The OS has to allocate memory, files, i/o devices, cache and threads to processes from a common index of resources called the **resource allocation table**.
 This is an essential task called [[Resource Management]]
 - These systems provide file/storage management
 - Ensure reasonable response time via **virtual memory** which can run programs larger than normal memory